J.K. Rowling Draws From Real Life For A ‘Persecuted’ Transphobic Character In Her New Novel

 J.K.
 Rowling’s new novel, part of a series of crime-thriller books she writes under a pen name, is being debated for featuring a character experiencing death threats due to creating something labeled as racist and transphobic.

-Rowling, the best-selling author of the Harry Potter series, has recently come under fire for airing views that seem to be simply feminist on the surface but has a chilling undercurrent of hostility towards trans people in the name of feminism.
+Rowling, the best-selling author of the Harry Potter series, has recently come under fire for airing views that seem to be simply feminist on the surface but have a chilling undercurrent of hostility towards trans people in the name of feminism.

-A previous book in this same series, Troubled Blood, received similar criticisms when it featured a male serial killer that lured his victims to their deaths by wearing a dress.
+A previous book in this same series, Troubled Blood, received similar criticisms when it featured a male serial killer who lured his victims to their deaths by wearing a dress.
 She has also echoed the bigoted and untrue claim that inclusive restrooms would cause men to freely use the policies to attack women in the bathroom.

 If you want to read the whole book for yourself, spoilers for The Ink Black Heart will be following.
 The character of concern was Edie Ledwell, a cartoonist who creates a beloved YouTube series that eventually comes afoul of her fans over being transphobic, sexist and ableist.
 This leads to a torrent of hate messages, Ledwell’s address getting leaked, and her eventual murder by stabbing.